Izervay

 Inactive ingredients: 0.198 mg dibasic sodium phosphate heptahydrate, 0.0256 mg monobasic sodium phosphate monohydrate, and 0.83 mg sodium chloride.
 It is formulated in Water for Injection, with a target pH of 7.3.
 This medicine does not contain an anti-microbial preservative.

-Izervay manufacturer
+Izervay Manufacturer

-Izervay manufacturer is Astellas Pharma US, Inc.
+Izervay Iveric Bio, an Astellas Company, Astellas Pharma US, Inc.

 Popular FAQ